 Are reservations required?

 Advance reservations are required.
 To guarantee your spot, please book at least three days in advance.
-If booking less than 24 hours before the tour, please text/call 858-951-7470 to confirm.
+The booking form closes 24 hours prior to the start of a tour.
+For last-minute bookings, please text/call 858-951-7470 to see if we have availability.
 Though we can usually accommodate last minute bookings, it is not guaranteed.

 Where do we meet and what do I need to bring?

 For San Diego tours, we meet at the designated meeting spot sent at the time of booking.
 Please remember your phone/camera, wallet/purse, and to dress for warm/hotter weather during the months of June-October and for mild/cooler weather during the other months.

 For Mexico tours, we meet in San Diego at the 24-hour McDonald's at the San Ysidro Trolley Station on 727 East San Ysidro Boulevard (be careful not to meet at the other nearby McD's at Las Americas outlet mall).
 For any quick and convenient purchases, we recommend bringing $1 and $5 bills as most places do not have change for larger bills.
 For Mexico tours, also bring a valid passport (required for everyone, even those with Global Entry/SENTRI).
 A water bottle is also recommended.
 For all tours, we encourage guests to use sun protection as we'll be walking in and out of the sun.

 Note that Global Entry/SENTRI holders are granted front of the line privilege when returning back to San Diego, so remember to bring your physical card if available.